 INCYTE Listed by dragonforce Ransomware Group

 On April 21, 2026, Incyte Corporation appeared on the leak site of the dragonforce ransomware group.
-The biopharmaceutical company, known for cancer treatments such as JAKAFI and Iclusig, had internal files exfiltrated during a ransomware attack.
+The biopharmaceutical company, known for cancer treatments such as JAKAFI and Iclusig, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the number of people whose information may be exposed remains unknown.

 Available reporting describes the listing on the dragonforce leak site, which includes a message demanding contact “before it’s too late.”
 The data taken consists of internal files rather than a clearly catalogued set of customer or patient records.
 No confirmed total of affected individuals has been released by the company or the attackers.
 The incident follows the typical ransomware pattern of encryption, exfiltration, and public shaming when demands go unmet.